enarx/try.enarx.dev/README.md

 happens step by step by *learning and doing*.

 # Few insights on Try Enarx
-* Enarx supports [Webassembly](https://webassembly.org/) and WASM time.
+* Enarx supports [Webassembly](https://webassembly.org/) by using wasmtime as a runtime.
 It heavily works on it.
 So try to find out what these terms actually mean to us and why we use it?
 * Converting your files into WASM file can be easily done with the help of [Webassembly-guide](https://enarx.dev/docs/WebAssembly/Introduction).
 Also,with the comfort of your familiar language.
 * Choose the language and implements Webassembly to it and then we're good to go( to try enarx with it).